WHAT IS AN ORDER FOR NON-DISCLOSURE?

 HOW LONG DOES THE PROCESS TAKE TO OBTAIN AN ORDER OF NON-DISCLOSURE?

 Once the petition for an order of non-disclosure is filed it may take the court 4-6 months to issue the order.
 The specific amount may depend on the county where the petition is filed.

 Per the Texas Government Code 411.081, the clerk of the court issuing the order of non-disclosure must notify the Crime Records Service of the Department of Public Safety within 15 business days of the order being issued.
 In turn, the Department of Public Safety must seal this information within 10 days of receipt of this information.
 The Department of Public Safety must then send information contained in the order to appropriate authorities.
 Authorities receiving such information then have 30 business days to seal this information.

-PLEASE CALL THE LAW FIRM OF RON BARON FOR A FREE CONSULTATION to discuss your eligibility for NON-DISCLOSURE.
+PLEASE CALL LAW OFFICE OF RONALD L. BARON, PLLC FOR A FREE CONSULTATION to discuss your eligibility for NON-DISCLOSURE.
 If eligible, we’ll be glad to represent you to obtain an Order For NON-DISCLOSURE in a very cost effective manner.